MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

    |Name|**aaduser1**|
    |Password|ensure that the option **Auto-generate password** is selected|

       >**Note**: Record the full User principal name.
-You can copy its value by clicking the **Copy to clipboard** button on the right hand side of the drop-down list displaying the domain name.
+You can copy its value by clicking the **Copy to clipboard** button on the right-hand side of the drop-down list displaying the domain name.
 You will need this later in this lab.

       >**Note**: Record the user's password.
-You can copy its value by clicking the **Copy to clipboard** button on the right hand side of the text box.
+You can copy its value by clicking the **Copy to clipboard** button on the right-hand side of the text box.
 You will need this later in this lab.

 4. On the **Properties** tab, scroll to the bottom and specify the Usage Location: **United States** (leave all others with their default values) and click **Next: Assignments >**.